Looking At The 2023 Brazilian Grand Prix Schedule And Where To Watch It

 – What are the timings for the Brazilian Grand Prix 2023?

-The Brazilian Grand Prix kick-starts with the Practice 1 race on Friday, November 3 (9:30 PM BKT).
-The hour-long practice race will be succeeded by the Qualifying session later that day (1:00 AM BKT on Saturday, November 4 in Thailand).
-The final race for the Brazilian Grand Prix 2023 will take place on Sunday, November 5 (12:00 AM BKT on Monday, November 6 in Thailand).
+The Brazilian Grand Prix kick-starts with the Practice 1 race on Friday, November 3 (8:00 PM IST).
+The hour-long practice race will be succeeded by the Qualifying session later that day (11:30 PM IST).
+The final race for the Brazilian Grand Prix 2023 will take place on Sunday, November 5 (10:30 PM IST).

 – When is the Brazilian Grand Prix 2023’s Sprint race?

-A qualifying race for the Sprint, known as the Sprint Shootout, will take place on Saturday, November 4 (9:00 PM BKT).
-Following the Shootout, the Sprint race for the Brazilian Grand Prix will commence later that day (1:30 AM BKT on Sunday, November 5 in Thailand).
+A qualifying race for the Sprint, known as the Sprint Shootout, will take place on Saturday, November 4 (7:30 PM IST).
+Following the Shootout, the Sprint race for the Brazilian Grand Prix will commence later that day (12:00 AM IST on Sunday, November 5 in India).

 – When is the Brazilian Grand Prix 2023’s final race?

-The main race for the Brazilian Grand Prix 2023 will take place on Sunday, November 5 (12:00 AM BKT on Monday, November 6 in Thailand).
+The main race for the Brazilian Grand Prix 2023 will take place on Sunday, November 5 (10:30 PM IST).